MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltdocompletionprocessingwhensafe.md

-<b>FltDoCompletionProcessingWhenSafe</b> executes the <i>SafePostCallback</i> immediately if the caller is running at IRQL &lt;= APC_LEVEL.
-Otherwise, if it is safe to post the operation to a worker thread, the <i>SafePostCallback</i> processing is deferred until it can be called in a thread context where IRQL &lt;= APC_LEVEL.
+<b>FltDoCompletionProcessingWhenSafe</b> executes the <i>SafePostCallback</i> immediately if the caller is running at IRQL <= APC_LEVEL.
+Otherwise, if it is safe to post the operation to a worker thread, the <i>SafePostCallback</i> processing is deferred until it can be called in a thread context where IRQL <= APC_LEVEL.

-If IRQL &lt; DISPATCH_LEVEL:
+If IRQL < DISPATCH_LEVEL:

 <ul>
 <li>